flugg/laravel-responder/readme.md

 }
 ```

+***
-Notice how a `message` field was added inside the `error` field.
+_Notice how a `message` field was added inside the `error` field._
+***

 There will in most cases only be one error message per error.
 However, validation errors are an exception to this rule.
-Since there can be multiple error messages after validation, all messages are put inside a `messages` field, instead of the singular `message`.
+Since there can be multiple error messages after validation, all messages are put inside a `messages` field, instead of the singular `message` field.

-An example response from a user registration request, where multiple validation rules failed:
+Below is an example response from a user registration request, where multiple validation rules failed:

 ```json
 {